 The 7 Most Enchanting Alaskan Hot Springs To Relax In Before Winter Ends

-Alaska may be known for our cold weather in the winter, but we know how to warm up right!
-With plentiful hot springs located throughout the state, an easy way to warm up in sub zero temperatures is to take a relaxing trip out to one of these gorgeous hot springs.
-Some are pretty remote, but well worth the trip!
+Alaska may be known for its cold weather in the winter, but we sure know how to warm up!
+With plentiful hot springs throughout the state, an easy way to warm up in sub-zero temperatures is to take a relaxing trip out to one of these gorgeous hot springs in Alaska.
+Some are pretty remote but well worth the trip!

-Have you been to any of these hot springs?
+Have you been to any of these hot springs in Alaska?
 Which was your favorite?
 Let us know in the comments below!